About This Website

 JFK Assassination Evidence Online

-Thanks to the work of the people behind the Mary Ferrell Foundation website, the History Matters website and the Assassination Archives and Research Center website, almost all of the unclassified primary evidence in the JFK assassination is now available to anyone with an internet connection.
+Thanks to the work of the people behind the Mary Ferrell Foundation website, the History Matters website, and the Assassination Archives and Research Center website, a large proportion of the unclassified primary evidence in the JFK assassination is now available to anyone with an internet connection.
 This should help to raise the general level of online discussion, as well as providing a barrier to the type of uninformed and misleading works in print that have infested the subject for decades.

 This website also includes a selection of official documents, complete with introductions.
 All of these documents have been available online for some time, mostly as PNG images of scans.
-Because images are by default invisible to search engines, many of these online versions have been difficult for researchers to track down.
+Because images are (or at least used to be) invisible to search engines, many of these online versions have been difficult for researchers to track down.
 The documents are presented here in valid HTML, accessible both to search engines and human visitors.

 One More JFK Assassination Website